wp-plugins/microblog-poster/readme.txt

     3. Once this is done go back to the details tab, at the bottom you should have a button 'Create my access token', please do it.

-    4. This is it, on the Details tab you have all what you need, i.e. consumer key / secret, access token and access token secret.
+    4. This is it, on the Details Tab you have all what you need, i.e. consumer key / secret, access token and access token secret.

-    5. If you don't see immediately the access token at the bottom, please refresh the Details tab page.
+    5. If you don't see immediately the access token at the bottom, please refresh the Details Tab page.

 **plurk.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/plurkhelp "Plurk help with screenshots.")